All You Need to Know About Pine Trees

 - Shelter: If you’re trapped in the woods overnight, pine boughs can provide excellent shelter, while pine needles make for a soft, warm bed.

 - Waterproofing: If it starts raining and your tent leaks, heat up pine resin and mix it with ashes from your campfire to make waterproof glue.
 If you need to remove the glue, simply heat the resin up again.

 Do you plan to put pines in your yard as a windbreaker or privacy screen?
 You’ll be happy to hear that pines are low-maintenance trees with little watering and pruning required.
-Here’s how to care for pine trees.
+Here’s how to care for pine trees:

 - Planting: Choose a sunny, well-drained spot to plant your pine tree.
-Only attempt to transplant small trees, since larger, older pines have deep tap roots that are impossible to dig up with the tree.
+Only attempt to transplant small trees, as larger, older pines have deep tap roots that are impossible to dig up with the tree.

 - Watering: Many pine trees tolerate drought.
 Depending on your climate, rainfall may take care of all your watering needs.
 Otherwise, thoroughly soak your pine tree’s roots once a month during dry conditions to mimic natural rainfall.
 Mulch around the base of the tree helps reduce evaporation.

 - Fertilizing: Starting with the second year of growth, fertilize your pine tree with one to two kg of balanced, slow-release fertilizer per 9 square meters of bedding.
 A pine tree fertilizer, such as an organic granular type, will provide it with well-balanced nutrients.